napframework/nap/readme.md

 ## Work Against Source

 Allows you to step into the NAP Framework source code and make changes if required.
-If access to the NAP source code is not required during development it is advised to work against a pre-compiled NAP package instead.

 ### Create Application